 When it comes to these juvenile cases, one of my primary goals as a criminal defense attorney who practices in the juvenile area is to try to protect my client's record.
-Having a criminal record moving forward with your life — especially at such a young age as a juvenile — is very difficult to get a job, to get education and to advance yourself in your life.
+Having a criminal record moving forward with your life — especially at such a young age as a juvenile — makes it very difficult to get a job, get an education, and advance yourself in your life.

 Six Months Deferred Entry of Judgment